TIBCOSoftware/snappydata/docs/jobs.md

   val dataDF = snc.createDataFrame(rdd)

   // create a column table
-  // "COLUMN_TABLE" is the name of the table
-  // first drop the table if it already exists snc.dropTable("COLUMN_TABLE", ifExists = true)
+  snc.dropTable("COLUMN_TABLE", ifExists = true)

   // "column" is the table format (that is row or column)
   // dataDF.schema provides the schema for table snc.createTable("COLUMN_TABLE", "column", dataDF.schema, props1)